-of sand and dust storm (SDS) in East Asia from 2001 to 2006 were
+Surface observation of sand and dust storm in East Asia and its application in CUACE/Dust

 Citation: Wang, Y. Q., Zhang, X. Y., Gong, S. L., Zhou, C. H., Hu, X. Q., Liu, H. L., Niu, T., and Yang, Y. Q.: Surface observation of sand and dust storm in East Asia and its application in CUACE/Dust, Atmos.
 Chem.
 Phys., 8, 545-553, doi:10.5194/acp-8-545-2008, 2008.